kpatnayakuni/azure-quickstart-psscripts/101-vm-with-standardssd-disk/README.md

 This is a conversion of ARM template [101-vm-with-standardssd-disk](https://github.com/Azure/azure-quickstart-templates/tree/master/101-vm-with-standardssd-disk) from the repository [azure\azure-quickstart-templates](https://github.com/Azure/azure-quickstart-templates) to PowerShell Script.

 This script allows you to create a Windows Virtual Machine from a specified image during the template deployment.
 It also attaches multiple empty Standard SSD data disks.
 Note that you can specify the size of each of the empty data disks.
-This template also deploys a Virtual Network, Public IP addresses and a Network Interface, and it will deploy the following resources...
+It also deploys a Virtual Network, Public IP addresses and a Network Interface, and it will deploy the following resources...

 ![image](resources.png)